-The projects described in this grant are part of the Guatemala Literacy Project (GLP), a 20-year partnership between individual Rotary Clubs and Districts and the nonprofit organization, Cooperative for Education (CoEd).
+The projects described in this grant are part of the Guatemala Literacy Project (GLP), a network between Rotarians and the nonprofit organization, Cooperative for Education (CoEd), to improve education for underserved students in Guatemala.
 (Learn more about the GLP in the "Participants" section of this application.)
-The projects to be established under this Global Grant utilize the same proven approaches as previous projects that provided similar resources, but benefit different people in different geographical areas.
+The projects to be established under this Global Grant utilize the same proven approaches as previous projects in the network's 20-year history that provided similar resources, but benefit different people in different geographical areas.
 Significant efforts are made to tailor each project to the specific needs of the individual communities served by this Global Grant.
-This grant will pay for the materials needed to implement these programs-books, computers, school supplies, and other educational resources-as well as essential training to enable
+This grant will pay for the materials needed to implement these programs-books, computers, school supplies, and other educational